 New National Report Highlights Your OBX National Parks as Important Cultural Landscapes Threatened by Climate Change

 Your OBX national parks are garnering national attention this week.
 Cape Hatteras National Seashore is one of ten sites featured in a new national report by The Cultural Landscape Foundation (TCLF), a nonprofit organization based in Washington, D.C., that serves to educate the public on the history and significance of beloved cultural landscapes across the..

 The holiday season is here and you’ve probably been hearing about Black Friday and Cyber Monday deals, but have you heard about Giving Tuesday?
 If you’re not familiar, Giving Tuesday is an online day of giving celebrated each year around the world after Black Friday and Cyber Monday.
 Think of it as the “do good”..

-Mike Smith, better known to OBX locals and visitors as Moose on the Beach 104.7 radio morning radio show Moose & Joy, shares his story of why he chose to give to support Outer Banks Forever and his OBX national parks.
-I first visited the Outer Banks with my parents as a very young child..
+Mike Smith, better known to OBX locals and visitors as Moose on the Beach 104.7‘s morning radio show Moose & Jody, shares his story of why he chose to give to support Outer Banks Forever and his OBX national parks.
+I first visited the Outer Banks with my parents as a very young child in..